dair-iitd/OpenIE-standalone/README.md

 Also, download the standalone jar for Conjunctive Sentences work from [here](https://drive.google.com/file/d/0B-5EkZMOlIt2TkIxeFpyR05HTnc/view?usp=sharing) and place it inside the `lib` folder.

 Extractions from Conjunctive Sentences uses Berkeley Language Model.
-Download the Language Model file from [here]
+Download the Language Model file from [here](https://drive.google.com/file/d/0B-5EkZMOlIt2cFdjYUJZdGxSREU/view?usp=sharing) and place it inside a data folder(create the `data` folder parallel to the `src` folder)

 `openie` uses java-7-openjdk & the [sbt build system](http://www.scala-sbt.org/), so downloading dependencies and compiling is simple.
 Just run: